agabor/docs/_includes/common/security.md

 });
 ```

 Validations can lock down your app so that only certain values are acceptable.
 You can also use `afterSave` validations to normalize your data (e.g. formatting all phone numbers or currency identically).
-You get to retain most of the productivity benefits of accessing Parse data directly from your client applications, but you can also enforce certain invariants for your data on the fly.
+You get to retain most of the productivity benefits of accessing MSG data directly from your client applications, but you can also enforce certain invariants for your data on the fly.

 Common scenarios that warrant validation include: